19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Artifacts/Spell Foci/The Necronomicon/The Necronomicon old.md

 ###### Unlock: Casting a spell from the book.
 *The Black Sacrament*:
 	The PC can now gain temporary bonuses from eating the flesh or drinking the blood of other humanoid creatures.
 On a full night's rest under cover of darkness the player can perform The Black Sacrament.
 They add +1 all their [Checks](../../../../Game%20Structure/Check.md) until the end of their next full night's rest.
+*Unholy Life*:
+	When the PC kills a living creature, they heal an amount equal to their [Intelligence](../../../../Player%20Character%20Components/Chosen%20Statistics/Intelligence.md) plus their [Level](../../../../Player%20Character%20Components/Derived%20Statistics/Level.md).

 ## Tier 2 Abilities
 ###### Unlock: Be at least level 5 and gouge out one of your eyes.